 Pro Tip: If you forgot to bring your eggs to room temperature, just submerge them in hot water for about 5 minutes, and they should be good to go!

 - Sift the dry ingredients.
-In a separate bowl, sift the almond flour and powdered sugar and mix to combine.
+In a separate mixing bowl, sift the almond flour and powdered sugar and mix to combine.
 This is important for getting smooth macarons.

 - Fold in the egg whites.
 Add the egg whites to a large bowl and then 1/3 of the flour mixture.
 Fold the dry ingredients into the wet using a large rubber spatula.
 Once combined, add another 1/3 of the flour mixture, folding in again.
 Repeat with the remaining flour.
 It should resemble the consistency of brownie batter.
 Be careful not to overmix.